 Tips for student guidance

-- Be clear and reassuring when advising the student.
-Give the student all the time he or she needs to get familiar with the material given.
+- Clarify the guidance session and defuse any stress associated with it.
+Give the student time all the time they need to get familiar with the material given.

 - Make the course timetables and schedules clear and legible.